petertwigg/petertwigg.github.io/sessions.md

 Part of my work is to help clients to recognise their true nature and from there, an unravelling and ownership of their very being can begin to take place.

-> You don't change by solving your problems.
-You solve your problems by changing.
+         You don't change by solving your problems.
+You solve your problems by changing. - Samuel Sagan MD
-> -- <cite>Samuel Sagan MD</cite>

 ## Dynamic Awareness